pgMemento/pgMemento/README.md

 </pre>

-Since v0.4 pgMemento uses a window function with FILTER clauses that were introduced in PostgreSQL 9.4.
+Since v0.4 pgMemento uses a window function with `FILTER` clauses that were introduced in PostgreSQL 9.4.
 This allows for searching for different keys on same level of the query.
-A FILTER can only be used in conjunction with an aggregate function.
+A filter can only be used in conjunction with an aggregate function.
 Luckily, with jsonb_agg PostgreSQL offers a suitable function for the JSONB logs.
 The window is ordered by the ID of the row_log table to get